chrisnoonan98675/site/xl-release/concept/dashboard-report.markdown

 **Note:** You can view the risk state of your releases in the Release Overview page.

+## Release information tiles

+* **Completed releases** tile: The number of completed releases and the number of templates used to start the releases.
+* **Longest task type** tile: The type of the task that has the longest duration and the number of releases where the task is present.
+* **Avg. release duration** tile: The average duration of a release and the longest duration of a release.
+* **Avg. task duration** tile: The average duration of a task and the longest duration of a task.

+## Task efficiency and time spent

+The **Task efficiency** chart displays the percentages of automated tasks and manual tasks out of the total number of executed tasks.
+The **Time spent** chart displays the percentages of time spent for automated tasks and manual tasks out of the total number of days.

 ## Release efficiency

-The **Release efficiency** section provides an overview of your overall level of automation during the selected time period.
+The **Release efficiency** section displays a graph that provides an overview of your overall level of automation during the selected time period.
 It shows the following information about [completed](/xl-release/concept/release-life-cycle.html) releases in the selected time period:

 * Total numbers of tasks and time spent
 * A comparison of the percentage of automated tasks and manual tasks